-Carbon footprint (excluding LUC) of whole soybeans
+Carbon footprint (excluding LUC) of whole soybeans crushed in Europe

-Focusing on U.S. soy, the high levels of mechanization and precision farming techniques also minimize emissions.
-Although not accounted for in the applied emission model for this project, conservation farming practices such as cover crops, no till or reduced tillage, and farmers leaving land plots unfarmed for at least 15 years under the Conservation Reserve Program also reduces emissions while benefitting soil health and biodiversity.
+Focusing on U.S. Soy, the high levels of mechanisation and precision farming techniques also minimize emissions.
+Although not accounted for in the applied emission model for this project, conservation farming practises such as cover crops, no till or reduced tillage, and farmers leaving land plots unfarmed for at least 15 years under the Conservation Reserve Program also reduces emissions while benefitting soil health and biodiversity.